-Settlements for sales of our common units generally are anticipated to occur on the second trading day following the date on which any sales were made.
+Settlements for sales of our common units generally are anticipated to occur on the second trading day (or when applicable commencing May 28, 2024, the first trading day) following the date on which any sales were made.
 There is no arrangement for funds to be received in an escrow, trust or similar arrangement.